 Each person should see a certified counselor to discuss the psychological side of using donor sperm or eggs.
 A fertility lawyer can help draft a sperm donation agreement and each person should get independent legal advice.

-Anonymous donor sperm and intrauterine insemination (IUI) is a very common treatment performed at PCRM.
-The sperm is obtained directly from a sperm bank and shipped in frozen units to the clinic.
+Anonymous donor sperm and intrauterine insemination (IUI) is a very common treatment for single women, lesbian couples or trans people who wish to become parents.
+The sperm selected online by the intended parents and is shipped, frozen, directly from a sperm bank to PCRM.
 Usually, the sperm comes from a bank in the United States and costs about $1000 per unit.
 (Because payment for sperm is illegal in Canada, sperm banks in Canada are virtually non-existent.)

-Directed Egg Donation (Egg-sharing)
+Directed Egg Donation (Egg-sharing, Reciprocal IVF)

 Lesbian couples can use eggs from one woman to create embryos and then have the other woman carry the pregnancy.
 This is called directed egg donation and it requires the use of in vitro fertilization (IVF).
 This is a more complex option than IUI because IVF is required; however some couples like the idea that each woman is physically responsible for part of the pregnancy.
 A lawyer can provide advice about a co-maternity agreement.